 If you withdraw money before your turn 60, for anything other than buying a first home, you’ll have to pay a 25% withdrawal charge on everything you take out.
 This adds up to more than the government bonus, meaning you’ll lose some of the money you’ve put in as well as the government bonus.

-You pay in up to £4,000 each tax year, which means you could get up to an extra £1,000 a year from the government!
+You can pay in up to £4,000 each tax year, which means you could get up to an extra £1,000 a year from the government!
 Any money you pay into a lifetime ISA also comes out of your £20,000 a year ISA allowance limit.

 Stocks and Shares ISA